Food Service Department

 Holly Area Schools Food Service Department is committed to providing and serving foods that best enhance our students' academic, athletic and personal performance.
 HAS' Food Service Department prepares lunch for over 3500 students daily, preschool through 12th grade.
 U.S.D.A. guidelines are followed to ensure that our children are offered healthy choices at every age level.
 Many schools offer a variety of ala carte items that can be purchased separately.

-During the Online Student Verification (formerly Online Registration) process, parents will be prompted to complete a Free and Reduced Meal Application form directly through through Skyward Family Access.
-Parent can also access the online process at any point or by using the form listed below.
+During the Online Student Verification (formerly Online Registration) process, parents will be prompted to complete a Free and Reduced Meal Application form directly through Skyward Family Access.
+Parents can also access the online process at any point or by using the form listed below.

 The Holly Area Schools announces the sponsorship of the Summer Food Service Program, also known as Meet Up and Eat Up, for children.
 Free meals will be made available to children 18 years of age and under or persons up to age 26 who are enrolled in an educational program for the mentally or physically disabled that is recognized by a State or local public educational agency.